markmarijnissen/js-mediator/README.md

 > A design pattern to decouple your app using the mediator pattern.

+At less than 2kb minified, this tiny utility library allows you to write well-designed apps.

 ## Getting started

 Install using bower or npm